-It is important to have an estate plan in place to avoid dying “intestate”.
-If you have not executed a will or a trust which states how you want your estate distributed at your death, then you are said to have died intestate.
-Without an estate plan, your property may end up in the hands of unintended beneficiaries and may be subject to unwanted fees, taxes and probate costs.
+The Orlando Estate Planning Attorneys at the DeWitt Law Firm will guide you through the process of developing your estate plan to help preserve your wealth and protect your family.
+We understand that most people do not want to think about or deal with the estate planning process.
+However, it is important to have an estate plan in place to avoid dying “intestate”.
+If you have not executed a will or a trust, which states how you want your estate distributed, then you are said to have died intestate.
+Without an estate plan, your property may end up in the hands of unintended beneficiaries or even the state and may be subject to unwanted fees, taxes, and probate costs.

-The DeWitt Law Firm helps clients with their estate planning need.
-We discuss the specifics of their family situation with them and advise them of the best estate planning tools to use for their needs.
-After arriving at an estate plan, we help our clients with its implementation by drafting the necessary documents, and advising them about funding any trusts created as a part of the plan.
-We also probate estates and litigate estate related disputes.
+At the DeWitt Law Firm, we help clients develop a sound and comprehensive estate plan.
+We discuss the specifics of your family situation and advise you of the best estate planning tools for your needs.
+Once we develop the appropriate estate plan, we help our clients with its implementation by drafting the necessary documents, and advising them about funding any trusts created as a part of the plan.